-Celebrating its 80th Anniversary in 2017, NSBA continues to advocate on behalf of America’s entrepreneurs.
-A staunchly nonpartisan organization, NSBA’s 65,000 members represent every state and every industry in the U.S. We are proud to be the nation’s first small-business advocacy organization.
+Celebrating more than 80 years representing America’s small-business owners, NSBA is a staunchly nonpartisan organization with 65,000 members in every state and every industry in the U.S. We are proud to be the nation’s first small-business advocacy organization.

 NSBA boasts decades of small-business advocacy expertise, from our long-serving leadership to our knowledgeable and well-connected government affairs team—we have who it takes to get the job done.

 We offer access to the latest resources, information, and best practices in advocacy and communications for our members, government offices, and the media.

 For nearly 80 years, the NSBA has represented the small business community before the U.S. Congress, White House, and federal agencies, advocating for the interests of their customers, their companies, and their communities to help ensure the continued viability of their small business way of life.